aws-samples/serverless-eda-insurance-claims-processing/README.md

 Project deleted locally.
 ```

 > :fire: `amplify delete` also deletes the project from local.
 This will result in deletion of some of the files that are present in the repository.
-Do not commit these deletes as you will need these files if you want to deploy the frontend application again.
+Do not commit the deletion as you will need these files if you want to deploy the frontend application again.

 ### Delete principals attached to IOTPOLICY